abeltranes/abeltranes.github.io/docs/API_Services_Bulksales_2.md

 	TotalNet1 = amount1
 	TotalNet = TotalNet1 + TotalNet2 + TotalNet3

 After performing these calculations, the sales record and the log record are inserted or updatedin bbdd.

+### Get currency

+This service obtain the currencies for the country.